 In short the albedo rating spans from 0 – 1 with 0 labeling an object as having the perfect rate of absorption and a rating of 1 meaning the object is a perfect reflector.

 Mercury’s albedo rating is actually very similar to the moon at 0.0119 (with the Moons rating being 0.012).
 This means that for Mercury a little under 12% of the light that travels from the Sun to it is reflected and 88% of the heat is absorbed.

 Venus on the other hand has an albedo rating of 0.9, which is in fact the highest rating within our solar.
 This is also one of the reasons why it’s the brightest planet within our solar system too.

-Generally, most people would assume that Mercury is the hottest planet purely because it’s much closer to the sun than Venus, with Venus being roughly 2 times the distant away.
+Generally, most people would assume that Mercury is the hottest planet purely because it’s much closer to the sun than Venus, with Venus being roughly 2 times the distance away.

-However, due to Venus’ extremely reflective nature and even taking into account the amount of light and heat that reaches the planet being 4 times weaker (this is taking into account the distance squared train of thought regarding energy emissions), as Venus is essentially 9 times more reflective than Mercury along with its thick atmosphere, Venus at its peak and pretty much year round is a fair bit hotter than Mercury.
+However, due to Venus’ extremely reflective nature and even taking into account the amount of light and heat that reaches the planet being 4 times weaker (this is taking into account the distance squared train of thought regarding energy emissions), as Venus is essentially 9 times more reflective than Mercury which along with its thick atmosphere, at its peak and pretty much year round Venus is always hotter than Mercury.

 So they are the 2 reasons why Venus is the hottest planet in our solar system.

 Hopefully this article has taught you something new today and if you feel it’s interesting enough to share , we would very much appreciate it if you did!